 For the first time we are offering the opportunity for any and all organisations to promote themselves to disabled people via our Access Card holder scheme – irrespective of CredAbility Status.

-You can put an offer, discount, information or opportunity to disabled people on our CredAble map by visiting the new page on the Nimbus website, click the image of the map below for more information and the form:
+You can put an offer, discount, information or opportunity to disabled people on our CredAble map by visiting the new page on the Nimbus website, click the image of the map below for more information:

 I do however find myself waiting for a train following having spent the morning celebrating Social Enterprise Day at the House of Commons.
 Its only now that i sit here and reflect that i can see that what we have achieved as Nimbus and continue to achieve with CredAbility is quite remarkable.